Reviewed By: Scott R. Wehrly, MD

 Will You Need Reading Glasses After Cataract Surgery?

 Once your eyes are evaluated, you’ll discuss your options with your doctor.
-There are different types of IOLs that can help treat refractive errors along with removing and replacing the clouded natural lens.
+Choosing the right IOL is essential, as it will directly influence your post-surgery vision and whether you’ll need glasses for specific tasks.
+Different types of IOLs can help treat refractive errors, along with removing and replacing the clouded natural lens.
 Common types of IOLs include:

 Enjoy a Life Free from Frames